oracle/nosql-go-sdk/doc/connect.md

 ## Prerequisites

-Th Go SDK requires:
+The Go SDK requires:
-* Go 1.12 or later
+* Go 1.16 or later
 * For the Oracle NoSQL Cloud Service
   - An Oracle Cloud Infrastructure account
   - A user created in that account, in a group with a policy that grants the desired permissions.